movq/openbsd/gnu/llvm/llvm/docs/UserGuides.rst

    Gives the steps necessary when adding a new constrained math intrinsic to LLVM.

-:doc:`HowToBuildWindowsItaniumPrograms`
-   Notes on assembling a Windows Itanium environment.

 :doc:`HowToCrossCompileBuiltinsOnArm`
    Notes on cross-building and testing the compiler-rt builtins for Arm.

 :doc:`BigEndianNEON`
   LLVM's support for generating NEON instructions on big endian ARM targets is somewhat nonintuitive.
 This document explains the implementation and rationale.

-:doc:`AArch64SME`
-  LLVM's support for AArch64 SME ACLE and ABI.

 :doc:`CompileCudaWithLLVM`
   LLVM support for CUDA.